k2view-academy/K2View-Academy/articles/04_fabric_studio/26_web_basic_code_editing.md

 You can trigger IntelliSense in the the editor by typing Ctrl+Space or by typing a trigger character - the dot character (.) in Java or JavaScript.

 More detailed explanations and examples can be found [here](https://code.visualstudio.com/docs/editor/intellisense).

 The comprehensive Java language support is done by using Red Hat extension (published both at [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=redhat.java) and at [Open VSX](https://open-vsx.org/extension/redhat/java))

+> **NOTES**:
+>
+> * Web studio comes with built-in support for  various programming language like Java, JavaScript, TypeScript, CSS, and HTML.
+More rich language extensions can be found in [Open VSX Registry](https://open-vsx.org/), which is similar to the VS Code Marketplace.
->  Note: Similar code completion and behavior, though less contextual, is available also at Query Builder SQL editor, using the [Query Builder Assistance]().
+> * Similar code completion and behavior, though less contextual, is available also at Query Builder SQL editor, using the Query Builder Assistance.

 ### Code Snippet Support